Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced Accuracy: Combining Vision and Tactile Sensation for Prediction

+Various methods can be employed to integrate tactile sensations into video prediction models.
+In this section, we discuss the approaches to incorporating tactile information into the video prediction architecture, as illustrated in Fig.~\ref{fig:models_svg_te}.

-To introduce tactile sensation to video prediction models we have three base approaches (shown in Fig. \ref{fig:potentialapproaches}): (A) the SVG model is conditioned with the context tactile data (Fig.~\ref{fig:models_svg_te}); (B.1) the scene and tactile data can be concatenated together and then passed to the prediction model, which predicts both touch and scene (Fig.~\ref{fig:models} (a)); (B.2) the scene and tactile data can be passed to bespoke modality prediction models, with a crossover between the two (Fig.~\ref{fig:models} (b)).
-In the following sections, we describe the three key integration approaches within the SVG model architecture.
-We describe the overall design of these methods, the key features, and the potential layers that make up our comparison study in Section~\ref{results}.
+It is important to distinguish between the different types of sensory data.
+There are three primary approaches to integrating tactile sensation into video prediction models (see Fig.~\ref{fig:potentialapproaches}): (\emph{i}) conditioning the SVG model directly on context tactile data (Fig.~\ref{fig:models_svg_te}); (\emph{ii}) concatenating the scene and tactile data, and then feeding the combined data into a single prediction model to generate both touch and scene predictions (Fig.~\ref{fig:models}(a)); (\emph{iii}) utilizing separate prediction models for scene and tactile data, with cross-connections between the two modalities (Fig.~\ref{fig:models}(b)).

-In all models, the robot action data, $a_t \in \mathbb{R}^{7}$, and the robot state (robot start position), $a_0 \in \mathbb{R}^{7}$ (we use $a$ for robot planned action in prediction horizon and the past states), are concatenated together~\cite{finn2016unsupervised} and input to the LSTM chain in the Frame Prediction Model alongside the other feature vectors.
+The following sections provide detailed descriptions of these integration strategies, highlighting their design, key features, and the layers involved.
+We also outline our comparison study in Section~\ref{results}.
+In all models, the robot's future action data, $\textbf{a}_{c-1:t-1}$, and past states, $\textbf{x}_{0:c-1}$, are concatenated~\cite{finn2016unsupervised} and then input into the LSTM chain of the Frame Prediction Model, along with other feature vectors.